-\textbf{Balanced Sampling.} For the swap loss to be successful it requires the selected image pairs to be from different viewpoints.
+\textbf{Balanced Sampling.} For our swap loss to be successful it requires the selected image pairs to ideally be from different viewpoints.
 To obtain informative image pairs, we propose an image sampling mechanism which makes use of the segmentation masks of the input images.
 Before training, we cluster predicted segmentation masks of the training images and then during training we sample images from each cluster uniformly to form batches.
 This ensures that each batch includes the object of interest depicted from different viewpoints.
 In Fig.~\ref{fig:balanced_sampler} we can see that cluster centers mostly capture the rough distribution of viewpoints and thus help stabilize training.
 As our image pairs $(I_i, I_j)$ are sampled from within the same batch during training, this results in varied images from different viewpoints for the swap loss.
-Our swap and balanced sampling steps combined drastically simplifies the swap loss from~\cite{monnier2022share} and improve performance and training stability on articulated classes.
+Combined, our swap and balanced sampling steps drastically simplifies the swap loss from~\cite{monnier2022share} and improves reconstruction quality and training stability on articulated classes.